-- Open Heavens Above and find a comet that is suitable to observe from one of the LCO telescope sites.
-Make a note of its name and magnitude.
-It would also be useful to save the "fine finder chart" of the comet - this is a map of where the comet is in the sky at the specified time and date.
-This will help you find the comet in your image once they have been taken by the LCO telescopes. - 2.
-Log into the LCO telescope network and make sure that your account is set to advanced mode go to your profile once you log in and unselect 'Basic Mode' from the options. - 3.
+- 3. Log into the LCO telescope network and make sure that your account is set to advanced mode go to your profile once you log in and unselect 'Basic Mode' from the options. - 4.
 Next, input the parameters of your observations into the interface.
 You can leave most of the parameters of the interface as their default values, but you will be choosing the size of the telescope to use, the exposure time, and the filter.
-If you are using the 2m Muscat camera then this camera automatically takes images with 4 filters (g,r,i,z) so you just have to put the relevant exposure time in each box. - 4.
+If you are using the 2m Muscat camera then this camera automatically takes images with 4 filters (g,r,i,z) so you just have to put the relevant exposure time in each box. - 5.
 As shown in image 1, input the name of the comet into the Target name section in the example below, the comet is called C/2017 K2 PANSTARRS however, the LCO interface doesn't recognise this name, so only the first part is input C/2017 K2.
-The type is set to 'Non-sidereal' this means that it does not move along with the background stars.
-The scheme is set to 'MPC comet' and then the following boxes are filled automatically the LCO interface searches the Minor Planet Centre (MPC) comet database to find the necessary information about the orbit of the comet to auto-fill in these details, and this is what will help the telescopes understand where to point.
+The type is set to ' Non-sidereal' this means that it does not move along with the background stars.
+The scheme is set to ' MPC comet' and then the following boxes arefilled automatically the LCO interface searches the Minor Planet Centre (MPC) comet database to find the necessary information about the orbit of the comet to auto-fill inthese details, and this is what will help the telescopes understand where to point.

-• • Target
+Φ 🗸 Target

-Name С/2017 К2
+Name C/2017 K2

-Туре Non-Sidereal \$
+Туре Non-Sidereal +

 Scheme ?
-MPC Comet
+MPC Comet +

 Epoch of Elements ?
 59800

-Orbital Inclination 87.56193
+Orbital Inclination ?
+87.56193

-Longitude of Ascending Node ?
+Longitude of Ascending Node?
 88.2352636

-Argument of Perihelion ?
-236.19713
+Argument of Perihelion 7 236.19713

 Eccentricity?
 1.000801

-Perihelion Distance [?]
-1.7969259
+Perihelion Distance 7 1.7969259

 Epoch of Perihelion?
 59932.68258

-Fractional Ephemeris Rate ?
+Fractional Ephemeris Rate [?]

-Image 1 - how to fill in the 'Target' section of the LCO interface when observing comets.
+Image 1 - how to fill in the 'Target' section of the LCO interface when observing comets

-5. Next, choose your observing window - that is, when do you want the telescopes to try and observe your comet and when should they stop trying?
-In the example shown in image 2 below , we have set a time window of 2 days.
+6. Next, choose your observing window - that is, when do you want the telescopes to try and observe your comet and when should they stop trying?
+In the example shown in image 2 below, we have set a time window of 2 days